shahidajaz/ICO-VM-IP-Ansible/README.md

-# The process of automating to create VM, customize hostname and IP, and use config management tool to insall packages (e.g., nginx in this case) using Intersight Cloud Orchestrator (ICO).
+# The automated process of creating a virtual machine, customising the hostname and & IP address, and utilising a configuration management application, Ansible, to install packages (in this case, NGINX) by using Cisco Intersight Cloud Orchestrator

-This document describes the process of automating to create a VM from a template using Intersight Cloud Orchestrator (ICO).